-- Single axis tracker PV solar panels mounted on steel frames over most of the site (maximum tilt 4.2 metres (m) in height) - Underground and overground electrical conduits and cabling to connect the arrays to the inverters and transformers - Systems of invertor units and voltage step-up throughout the arrays - National Electricity Market (NEM) compliant metering arrangements for all energy exported to the grid as well as internal metering to measure battery and solar output - On site substation, connecting to the existing 330 kilovolts (kV) TransGrid transmission line - Site office and maintenance building, vehicle parking areas, material laydown area, internal access tracks and perimeter security fencing - Site access track off Weeamera Road
+- Single axis tracker PV solar panels mounted on steel frames over most of the site (maximum tilt 4.2 metres (m) in height) - Onsite BESS with a capacity of 350 MW/800 MWh and up to 244 containerised battery storages of lithium-ion batteries

-- Road crossing and easement electrical crossing through underground and/or overhead lines, of Cummings Road and Schoffs Lane - Vegetative screening at impacted visual receivers and intersection of public roads.
+- Underground and overground electrical conduits and cabling to connect the arrays to the inverters and transformers - Systems of invertor units and voltage step-up throughout the arrays - National Electricity Market (NEM) compliant metering arrangements for all energy exported to the grid as well as internal metering to measure battery and solar output - On site substation, connecting to the existing 330 kilovolts (kV) TransGrid transmission line - Site office and maintenance building, vehicle parking areas, material laydown area, internal access tracks and perimeter security fencing - Site access track off Weeamera Road - Road crossing and easement electrical crossing through underground and/or overhead lines, of Cummings Road and Schoffs Lane - Vegetative screening at impacted visual receivers and intersection of public roads.

 The approved Project layout and area of the Project site is shown in Figure 1-1.
-Note, the approved Project layout includes a Battery Energy Storage System (BESS).
-The BESS is currently not proposed to be constructed and therefore not considered in this management plan.